andrew/ultimate-awesome/README.md

 - [awesome-isaac-gym](https://github.com/wangcongrobot/awesome-isaac-gym) - A curated list of awesome NVIDIA Issac Gym frameworks, papers, software, and resources.
 - [awesome-wardley-maps](https://github.com/wardley-maps-community/awesome-wardley-maps) - Wardley maps community hub.
 Useful Wardley mapping resources.
 - [awesome-weekly-robotics](https://github.com/msadowski/awesome-weekly-robotics) - A list of projects that were or will be featured in Weekly Robotics newsletter.
-- [Awesome-arduino](https://github.com/Lembed/Awesome-arduino) - A curated list of awesome Arduino hardwares, libraries and softwares with update script.
 - [awesome-learn-datascience](https://github.com/siboehm/awesome-learn-datascience) - :chart_with_upwards_trend: Curated list of resources to help you get started with Data Science.
 - [awesome-livewire](https://github.com/imliam/awesome-livewire) - 🚀 A curated list of awesome resources related to Livewire.
 - [awesome-blockchain](https://github.com/igorbarinov/awesome-blockchain) - Curated list of the bitcoin blockchain services.